Saratoga Orthopedic Surgeon Sentenced To A Year In Prison For Providing False Billing Statement To Health Care Benefit Program

 SAN JOSE- Gregory Belcher was sentenced today to 12 months and a day in prison for making a false statement related to a health care benefits program, announced Acting United States Attorney Alex G. Tse and Federal Bureau of Investigation Special Agent in Charge John F. Bennett.
 The sentence was handed down by the Honorable Lucy H. Koh, U.S. District Judge, following an eight-week trial in which Belcher and his wife, Dr. Vilasini Ganesh, were convicted of making false statements to a health care benefit program.

 On July 13, 2017, a federal grand jury indicted the defendants, charging them with one count of conspiracy to commit health care fraud, in violation of 18 U.S.C. § 1349; one count of conspiracy to commit money laundering, in violation of 18 U.S.C. § 1956(h); multiple counts health care fraud, in violation of 18 U.S.C. § 1347 and 2; and making a false statement relating to health care matters, in violation of 18 U.S.C. § 1035.
-The jury convicted Belcher of one count of health care fraud and convicted Ganesh of five counts of health care fraud and five counts of making false statements.
+The jury convicted Belcher of one count of making a false statement relating to health care matters and convicted Ganesh of five counts of health care fraud and five counts of making false statements.
 The jury acquitted the defendants of the remaining counts.

 In addition to the prison term, Judge Koh sentenced Belcher to a 3-year term of supervised release.
 Belcher will begin serving the sentence June 6, 2018.